For most of the kids in my 5th-grade class, recess was their favorite part of the day.

 This made me an easy target.

-Today we throw around terms like bullying and shaming with very little regard.
+Today we throw around terms like bullying and shaming with minimal regard.
 We call for “Mobbing” and “Doxxing” individuals who show even the mildest signs of aggression.

 But the emotions and corresponding actions associated with aggression should not be taken lightly.
 You need to know how to handle yourself when someone is actually attacking you.